 Department Mission

-The Urban Design (UD) Department ensures that the urban design principles that define Boston’s unique built environment are widely promoted and embedded in the planning and redevelopment projects in the city.
-Every day, UD's multidisciplinary staff faces the challenge of balancing the City's historic qualities and contemporary architecture, be it a small porch addition in Roslindale or a downtown high rise.
-The UD Department also exists to ensure that the public realm of streets, sidewalks, open spaces, and ground plane are designed to enrich public life and Boston's reputation as a walking city.
+The Urban Design (UD) department is responsible for crafting and executing a beautiful, human-scale, and inclusive vision for the design of the built environment across Boston.
+We champion the transformative power of sustainable, walkable communities that support social, mental, and physical health while improving resiliency and promoting equity.
+Every day, the multidisciplinary urban design team faces the challenge of balancing the City's historic qualities and contemporary architecture, be it a small porch addition in Roslindale or a downtown high rise.
+The UD Department also exists to ensure that the public realm which includes streets, sidewalks, open spaces, and ground floors are designed to enrich public life and contribute to Boston's reputation as a walkable city.

 Role in the Agency

-The Urban Design Department is a pivotal part of the Planning Division and works closely with the Development Review Department.
-UD's input informs planning studies by contributing key urban design principles as well as by helping determine the appropriate densities, heights, and characteristics of an area.
-The Urban Design Department also plays a crucial role in the development process by shaping individual building projects through design review required through Article 80 and Zoning Board of Appeal processes.
+The Urban Design Department is a pivotal part of the City of Boston and works closely with the Planning, Real Estate and Development Review Divisions.
+Urban Design provides input and informs planning studies by contributing key urban design principles as well as by helping determine the appropriate densities, heights, and characteristics of an area.
+The Urban Design Department also plays a crucial role in the development process by shaping individual building projects through design review required through Article 80, Zoning Board of Appeal, and management of the Boston Civic Design Commission processes.

 Organization